dwarvesf/handbook/benefits-and-perks.md

 ### Continuing Education Allowance
 You will always grow by learning and playing with new and cool technologies.
 From books to conferences, you’ll get a yearly budget for your individual learning and development goals.

 If you’re interested in taking classes that you feel improve you professionally or personally, you have a $300 annual stipend to do so.
 Some people take courses directly related to their career, while some take photography lessons or learn a musical instrument.
 It’s up to you; the point is to learn something that you feel enriches you as a person and employee.
+This benefit is applied to any Full-time Dwarf.

 ### Conference
 In the case of conferences, the company will pay 50% of all expenses for approved job-related conferences and seminars.
 If you’re speaking at the conference, we’ll pay 100% of the expenses.